-Thesis proposals (including a title and a 100-word outline) should be submitted on a form which is available in WebLearn: https://weblearn.ox.ac.uk/x/7ZXU7X.
+Thesis proposals (including a title and a 100-word outline) should be submitted on a form which is available in Canvas: https://canvas.ox.ac.uk/courses/42438/pages/ba-classics-and-oriental-studies-overview.
 The completed form should be emailed to undergraduate@classics.ox.ac.uk.

-The latest date for applying for approval of a thesis topic is Wednesday of first week of the Michaelmas Term preceding your examination; but you may wish to obtain approval before you start work on the thesis in earnest, and for many people that will mean making the application earlier, so that you can spend time in the long vacation reading widely and developing your ideas.
+The deadline for applying for approval of a thesis topic is Wednesday of first week of the Michaelmas Term preceding your examination.
+However, you may wish to submit your thesis proposal during the first half of Trinity Term in your penultimate year in order to obtain early approval of your topic, enabling you to spend time in the long vacation reading widely and developing your ideas.